New Horizons for Seniors Program

 Did you know?

-One in seven Canadians is over the age of 65, and in 25 years, nearly one in four Canadians will be a senior.
-As baby boomers retire, communities have an opportunity to benefit from a highly-skilled cohort of seniors looking for new and meaningful ways to contribute to their communities.
+More than one in seven Canadians are over the age of 65, and in 25 years, nearly one in four Canadians will be a senior.
+As baby boomers age, communities have an opportunity to benefit from a highly-skilled cohort of seniors looking for new and meaningful ways to contribute to their communities.

 Seniors are significant contributors to the not-for-profit sector.
 Through the New Horizons for Seniors Program, the Government of Canada is taking action to enable seniors to share their knowledge, skills and experiences with others.